Are your photos unorganized to the point where you don’t even to where to find them all?

 You’d like to have all of your pictures together, safe from not getting lost, and easy to find, right?

 Did you know over 1 TRILLION pictures were taken last year, and the vast majority were taken with a smartphone?

-Isn’t it wonderful we can digital photos of everything happening in our lives in just seconds?
+So, on the positive side, isn’t it wonderful we can digital photos of everything happening in our lives in just seconds?